deepjavalibrary/djl/jupyter/README.md

 ## Docker setup

-You may use Jupyter docker to have the same experience
+You may want to use docker for simple installation or you are using Windows.

 ### Create docker image

 ```
+cd jupyter
 docker build -t djl.ai .
 ```